 - How will you provide international customer service?

-And don't forget to address customer communications and marketing.
+And don’t forget to address suas content marketing strategy.
 The channels you choose will depend on local preferences, but some of the most popular include:

 - Paid and organic search

 - Media planning and buying

 Localize content for each market, as 76% of consumers prefer buying products with info in their own language.
 Yet this can be costly unless you have an automated system in place.
 With MotionPoint serviços de localização e tradução de websites, you’ll get localized multichannel assets such as social media, email, and more—quickly and affordably.